A new laptop will keep up its gaming performance for roughly 2 years, while there is no fear of the hardware going obsolete in less than 5.

 Here’s how to do it step by step:

 - Hold the laptop on its side so you can see the fan intake(s) on the underside.
-The reason why you shouldn’t have the laptop lying flat on the table is because a can of compressed air needs to be held upright so that no liquid air might escape and damage the hardware.
+The reason why you shouldn’t have the laptop lying flat on the table is that a can of compressed air needs to be held upright so that no liquid air might escape and damage the hardware.

 - Hold the can close to the grille when blowing out the dust.
 You will see dust and debris coming out of the other grilles.